Deep Dive: Hybrid Systems – The Future of Extraction

 • 58 mm portafilter standard (wide accessory compatibility)

-Flavors with Hybrid Technology: Our Tip
+Flavors with Hybrid Technology: Our Recommendation

 Who are hybrid espresso machines suitable for?

-Hybrids are for those who want the best of both worlds: the speed and efficiency of modern heating technology, combined with the sensory depth of traditional systems.
+Hybrids are for everyone who wants the best of both worlds: the speed and efficiency of modern heating technology, combined with the sensory depth of traditional systems.
 If you don't want to wait in the morning, value energy efficiency, and make no compromises on quality.
 Especially the Arkel Coast, with its saturated group head and manual Flow Control, bridges the gap between compact design and professional standards.

 The WPM Primus and the Arkel Coast can be ordered directly from our webshop.
 The Ligre youn is available from us as a showroom partner – consultation and product demonstration at the Coffee Coaching Club.
 Call us or write to us for a non-binding appointment.